Saxbe fix: Late 20th century

 President Jimmy Carter used the Saxbe fix to appoint Edmund Muskie as Secretary of State.

 President Bill Clinton used the Saxbe fix to appoint Lloyd Bentsen as Treasury Secretary with the help of out-going President George H. W. Bush.

 Subsequently, Jimmy Carter became the first Democratic president to use a Saxbe fix when he appointed Senator Edmund Muskie as his Secretary of State.
 Cyrus Vance had resigned on April 28, 1980.
 (Ironically, Muskie had been one of the ten senators voting against Saxbe's confirmation.)
 Carter nominated Muskie on April 29, and the Senate confirmed Muskie on May 7 by a 94–2 vote.
 Unlike the Knox and Saxbe fixes, the salary reduction to allow Muskie's appointment was temporary, reducing the salary only for the duration of Muskie's tenure.
 When Carter appointed Representative Abner Mikva to the D.C.
 Circuit, a lawsuit challenging the appointment based on Ineligibility Clause objections again failed for lack of standing.

-Upon the retirement of Supreme Court Justice Lewis F. Powell, Jr. in 1987, President Ronald Reagan considered appointing Senator Orrin Hatch to fill his seat.
+Upon the retirement of Supreme Court Justice Lewis F. Powell Jr. in 1987, President Ronald Reagan considered appointing Senator Orrin Hatch to fill his seat.
 But Congress had, during the term which he was still serving, enacted a salary increase for the judiciary.
-In July 1987, Bork was nominated instead, although it is not clear how important a role the Ineligibility Clause issue played in the selection.
+In July 1987, Robert Bork was nominated instead, although it is not clear how important a role the Ineligibility Clause issue played in the selection.
 Two months later, Assistant Attorney General Charles J. Cooper rejected the Saxbe fix in a written opinion, concluding that it did not resolve the Ineligibility Clause issue.
 (The Bork nomination was rejected by the Senate, and the seat ultimately went to Anthony Kennedy.)
 According to Jan Crawford Greenberg, the Justice Department had previously done the same to Senator Hatch the year prior when Hatch put forth his name as a replacement for retiring Chief Justice Warren Burger.
 According to Greenburg, Michael Carvin used the Ineligibility Clause as a pretext to allow the White House to quietly say no to Hatch.